NikkiBytes/NIBL/TheBrainPipeline/Brain_Imaging_Data_Structure/README.md

 ### Setting up the Heuristic File
 A great explanation is found here: [Using Heudiconv](http://nipy.org/heudiconv/#21)
 Then you can modify the template we have here: [Heuristic File template](https://github.com/NikkiBytes/NIBL/blob/master/TheBrainPipeline/Brain_Imaging_Data_Structure/heuristic_file.py)

+### Setup batch script & run
+Here we are going to go over the batch script and setting it up.
+Reference the batch script here for reference: [Batch script]